GitHub private repositories open to non-paying users

 Additionally, GitHub Developer, its entry-level $7 monthly plan, has been rebranded as GitHub Pro.

-All these updates were originally supposed to be revealed tomorrow, but due to one publication jumping the gun, the announcement was pulled forward until today.
+All these updates were originally supposed to be revealed tomorrow, but due to one publication jumping the gun, the announcement was pulled forward to today.
 So if these updates aren’t yet live for you, just wait another 24 hours.